By Karen A. Soukiasian

 Danger warning signs

 An hour or so later, you notice little Fido or Fluffy is starting to:

 Slip into unconsciousness

 You don’t have a minute to waste.
-As your rush your pet to the animal hospital, you better pray your veterinarian is knowledgeable on how to treat toxic lawn chemical poisoning…otherwise you will be saying good-bye to your beloved pet because of “liver and/or kidney damage from unknown cause.”
+As you rush your pet to the animal hospital, you better pray your veterinarian is knowledgeable on how to treat toxic lawn chemical poisoning; otherwise, you will be saying good-bye to your beloved pet because of “liver and/or kidney damage from an unknown cause.”

-Fact is most veterinarians, even though they suspect or even know the cause, will not commit to it for fear of being dragged into a lawsuit.
+Even though they suspect or even know the cause, most veterinarians will not commit to it for fear of being dragged into a lawsuit.

-Bottom line: Granted some pets don’t show symptoms for years.
+Granted, some pets don’t show symptoms for years.
 But you can bet sooner or later they will.
-And one other thing to think about when you are out there in awe of your lawn; in 10 or 20 years when your kids or grandkids starts exhibiting liver, bladder and kidney damage symptoms, how fondly are your going to recall your picture perfect lawn?
+And one other thing to think about when you are out there in awe of your lawn; in 10 or 20 years, when your kids or grandkids start exhibiting liver, bladder, and kidney damage symptoms, how fondly are your going to recall your picture-perfect lawn?

 Follow Karen A. Soukiasian on Facebook